dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 Now that we've got that, let's move on!

 ## Vertex Array Objects (VAOs)
 A unique feature that modern OpenGL has is what is known as a Vertex Array Object, or VAO.
-It stores the state of various parameters, such as which buffers you wish to use, and the shader inputs.
+It stores all the necessary information required to draw an object to the screen, such as the vertex data (which we'll get into in a minute), and also information on how to process this data.

 This is a required feature of modern OpenGL.
 You **must** have a VAO bound, otherwise your application won't work.